5. Exhortations, 4:8-6:10

 Text - 5:13

-uJmeiV "you" - "You brother", not the members of the circumcision party, v12.
+uJmeiV "you" - you [brothers].
+"You brothers", not the members of the circumcision party, v12.

-eklhqhte (kalew) aor. pas. "were called" - call, summon, invite.
+eklhqhte (kalew) aor. pas. "were called" - were called, summoned, invited.
 "Called" carries many theological overtones which are not necessarily intended by the context.
-The sense "invite" should be considered, as also the theological sense of a "called out people of God", ie. God's sovereign act is expressed in the creation of an ordained community, without specifying the individual members.
+The sense "invite" should be considered, as also the theological sense of a "called out people of God", ie., God's sovereign act is expressed in the creation of an ordained community, without specifying the individual members.

 ep eleuqeria/ (a) dat. "free" - freedom.
 "No longer enslaved."
 Negatively expressed: freedom is not to be used as an "opportunity for the flesh" - for the "sinful nature".
 Positively expressed: freedom should be used as an opportunity for service to the brotherhood through love (caring compassion).

-monon mh adv. "but do not use your [freedom]" - only not [freedom].
+monon mh adv. "but do not use your [freedom]" - only not [use your freedom].
 Adverb - limiting.
 The phrase contains an ellipsis in that the noun "freedom" is obviously the object of a missing imperative verb.
 There are numerous possibilities eg.: "be careful that freedom does not become ...."
 Phillips; The goal of freedom is mutual service through love.

-eiV + acc. "to" - toward / for.
+eiV + acc. "to" - into = for.
 Here expressing purpose / goal, end view, "with a view to indulging the flesh", but possibly result, "resulting in indulging the flesh."

-aformhn (h) "indulge" - occasion, pretext, excuse, opportunity... reason for.
+aformhn (h) "indulge" - an occasion, pretext, excuse, opportunity... reason.
 Using our freedom as an "opportunity" for the flesh seems best in the context and also fits with the military use of the word; "base of operations."

-sarki (sarx sarkoV) dat. "flesh" - Dative of interest, advantage; "for the flesh."
-"That self-regarding element in human nature which has been corrupted at the source, with its appetites and propensities, and which if unchecked produces the 'works of the flesh'", Burce, cf. v6, ie. "human nature."
+sarki (sarx sarkoV) dat. "flesh" - in = for the flesh.
+Dative of interest, advantage; "for the flesh."
+"That self-regarding element in human nature which has been corrupted at the source, with its appetites and propensities, and which if unchecked produces the 'works of the flesh'", Bruce, cf., v6, ie., "human nature."
 Some commentators lean more toward the meaning "evil intent", "bodily desires", "physical desires", even the action itself, "works of the flesh", and this because the context, particularly v15, seems to move in this direction.

 dia + gen. "in [love]" - through, by means of [love].
 The preposition, followed by the genitive, gives the sense of either "serving one another": i] "through love" (as an agent), or ii] "by means of love" (as an instrument).
 The love intended here is most likely the same as v6b where faith expresses itself through love - loving kindness, compassion.
 The definite article probably serves to cue this fact, therefore, love is the agent of our serving one another.
 There are again other possibilities, namely that the love referred to here is either God's love for us, or our love for God, both of which would take an instrumental sense, enabling us to serve one another.